Building Your Pizza Oven

 A little of the high-heat ready-to-use mortar is buttered along matching surfaces.
 And once the oven is assembled the joins and small gaps are smoothed over with a little more mortar.

 To install, wrap the oven with the blanket, one layer at a time, taking care to slightly overlap at the edges.
-To provide even greater insulation we recommend the use of vermiculite.
+To provide even greater insulation you can use a vermiculite-mortar mix .

-If you are planning a classic igloo shape, you will apply a wet mix of vermiculite over the ceramic blanket.
-If you plan to enclose your oven in a structure, loose vermiculite is used.
+If you are planning a classic igloo shape, it is good practice to apply a wet mix of vermiculite over the ceramic blanket.

-We supply vermiculite in ready-mix bags at a reasonable price.
-To apply the vermiculite, cover the ceramic blanket with common poultry mesh, then simply apply and shape by hand.
+You can buy vermiculite in ready-mix bags at a reasonable price at garden centers.
+To apply the vermiculite, cover the ceramic blanket with 1/2″ gauge chicken, then simply apply and shape by hand.